-More specific modules allow you to explore issues around public relations, political communication and global media.
+Specialised optional modules allow you to explore issues around public relations, political communication and transnational media.

-You must pass year two which is counts one third of your final degree classification.
+You must pass year two in order to progress to year three.
+Your second-year marks count one third towards your final degree classification.

 Political Communication, Public Relations and Propaganda